wsgan001/notes-to-conquer-the-world/CS 484 Parallel Programming.md

 - 3D stacking memory to increase bandwidth.
 - cache helps with temporal and spatial locality
 - You can stack caches.
 L1, L2, and L3.

+# Week 2

+Quiz

+What is/are disadvantages of a long cache line?
+Both

+What is the cache hit ratio? fraq found in mem

+What is the arithmetic intensity in FLOPs/word for the following loop (all variables are double precision floating point numbers): 1

+How many load operations happen in each iteration of the following loop: Not 4,5,3

+How many cache misses will result from the following code?
+Assume that N is a multiple of the cache line size w, that the cache is a fully associative LRU cache of size N*w, and that both arrays’ initial addresses are at the start of a cache line. = N^2/w + N/w

+Which of the following has better cache performance?
+Assume that the cache is a fully associative LRU cache of size greater than N*w (where w is the number of words per cache line) and arrays are stored in row major order. i,j